Notice of Appeal

 Design review is the process where all exterior work to designated resources is approved or denied.
 All exterior work to designated resources goes through design review.

-The historic review process is designed to help prevent the loss of Fort Collins' significant historic resources and to help preserve our city's special character.
+The design review process is designed to help prevent the loss of Fort Collins' significant historic resources and to help preserve our city's special character.
 The review is required when a permit is sought for exterior changes to any Fort Collins Landmark.
 The review also provides an opportunity for citizens to comment on change in their community and for owners to learn about the substantial financial incentives available for eligible historic resources.
-The code provisions regulating the historic review process are contained in Section 14-46 of the Fort Collins Municipal Code.
+The code provisions regulating the design review process are contained in Article IV of the Fort Collins Municipal Code.

 This is an opportunity for the applicant to discuss requirements, standards, design issues and policies that apply to landmarks or sites, structures and objects within a landmark district.
 Problems can be identified and solved prior to final review of the application.
 Conceptual review of any proposed work may be limited to certain portions of the work as deemed appropriate by the Commission.
 If, upon review of the proposed work, the Commission determines that conceptual review is not necessary given the absence of a significant impact on the landmark or landmark district involved, it may be waived by the Commission, and the Commission may then proceed to consider the proposed work on final review at the same meeting.

 Each application shall be finally reviewed and approved by the Commission at the same meeting as the Commission's conceptual review of the application, if any, or at a subsequent meeting of the Commission.
 During final review, the Commission shall consider the application and any changes made by the applicant since conceptual review.